DarinNaoroji15/Enumerating-Hosts-using-Wireshark-Windows-and-Linux-Commands/Passive Scanning.md

-# Enumerating Hosts using Wireshark Windows and Linux Commands
+# Enumerating Hosts using Wireshark, Windows, and Linux Commands

 In this lab, I will explore the enumeration of systems using Linux and Windows command line tools.
 We will start by passively scanning.